 Tree Works Application cost for one to five trees is $103.00 (GST Inclusive) and for six or more trees $103.00 base rate per application plus $33.00 per tree more than five trees (GST Inclusive).

 What if I just want to prune a tree?

 No application to Council is required for the pruning or removal of undesirable species listed in Council’s DCP Chapter 3.6.4 in any zone unless the item is included in Schedule 5 of Council's Local Environment Plan 2013.

 What do I do if I want a tree removed that is within 6 metres of my house but not on my property?

-If the tree is on a neighbouring residential property, you will need to talk to your neighbour about the removing the tree and may be asked to share the costs.
+If the tree is on a neighboring residential property, you will need to talk to your neighbor about the removing the tree and may be asked to share the costs.
 Mediation is available at Community Justice Centres

 If you require additional information, phone Council’s Customer Contact Centre on (02) 4350 5555.